José Antonio de Artigas Sanz

-José Antonio de Artigas Sanz (born 1887) was a Spanish engineer who contributed to the standardization of terminology in the field of electrical engineering.
+José Antonio de Artigas Sanz (June 14, 1887 – March 4, 1977) was a Spanish engineer who contributed to the standardization of terminology in the field of electrical engineering.

 Achievements

 He earned his doctorate in engineering in 1907, and became a member of the Royal Spanish Academy of Exact, Physical and Natural Sciences.
 Even before graduating, he had used noble gases to create luminescence for the first time and set up a system that improved the performance of incandescent lighting.
 When the Spanish Permanent Commission for Electricity was set up in 1912 to represent Spain at the International Electrotechnical Commission (IEC), De Artigas was appointed President of the Spanish Electrotechnical Committee, a post he held for the remainder of his life.
 At this period, an IEC Technical Committee had already started work on nomenclature, and De Artigas made an important contribution to the preparation of the first edition of the "International Electrotechnical Vocabulary", which contained 2,000 terms divided into 14 groups, and was completed in 1938.
 In 1952, the Spanish branch of the Committee, under his direction, prepared the Spanish-language version of the Vocabulary, as well as a special version intended for institutes of higher learning in Latin America, containing definitions in Spanish with translations into French, English, German and Italian.
 He was appointed Honorary President of the IEC at the council meeting held in Madrid in 1959.
 His work with various international organizations secured unanimous consent to give the scientific unit of light intensity a Spanish name: candela.
 In addition to his work in electronics, he helped to establish the Spanish precision glass industry and, in North America, succeeded in casting a twenty-three ton glass block completely free of imperfections for the Palomar Mountain telescope.